b-lukaszuk/BS_wJ_eng/contents/tic_tac_toe.md

 sc(s)
 ```

-For that we just take the `move`, a `player` for whom we place a mark and the
+For that we just take the `move`, a `player` for whom we place the mark, and the
 game `board` that we will modify.
 If a given field isn't taken (or to put it
 differently, it's free to take, hence `if isFree2Take(board[move])`) we just put
 the mark for a player there (`board[move] = player`).

-Time to write `playMove`, a function that will handle a player move and its
+Time to write `playMove`, a function that will handle a player, their move and
-display on the screen.
+its display on the screen.

 ```jl
 s = """